gmazoyer/looking-glass/docs/index.md

 directory.
 It gives enough details to setup the looking glass, to configure it and to prepare your routers.

+You can also find it at [Read the Docs](http://looking-glass.readthedocs.io/en/latest/).

 ## License

 Looking Glass is released under the terms of the GNU GPLv3.
 Please read the